Kreolwolf1/factory-nodejs/node.js tutorials/errorHandling/readme.md

         at startup (node.js:119:16)
         at node.js:901:3
 ```
-Soo as you can see our process was interrupted with error and we have not seen an 'The end' log.
+As you can see, our process is interrupted with an error.
-The same behavior you will see with big application that handles a lot of online connections.
+The same behavior will occur when a large application handles a lot of online connections.

-### Try than catch
+### Try Catch Method

-So if your code is synchronous it is quite easy to handle this situation you can use **try catch** for it.
+If your code is synchronous, it is quite easy to handle this situation: you can just use the **try catch** method for this purpose.

 ```
     var errorFunction = function () {